10 Steps How to Write a Perfect Blog Post

 A title that catches the eye of the reader is not just a plus.
 It is a must have.
 Using an online headline analyzer, writers should check to see if the blog post title is inviting enough.
 The title is the face of the post.
 While some people like to look beneath the surface, the internet sadly does not work that way.
 Most people will jump at the chance to criticize the headline.

 A good headline must follow some basic principles.
 First of all, the title must be grammatically correct.
-While it may stand as obvious, there are many who overlook traditional grammar rules in order to appear cool or well versed in a specific slang.
+While it may stand as obvious, there are many who overlook traditional grammar rules to appear cool or well versed in a specific slang.
 That is not ideal.

 Furthermore, the headline must contain a perfect balance of words.
 Common words (articles and pronouns) give a title readability.
 Uncommon words provide substance to back up that readability.
 Emotional words are the mark of engagement – appealing to the heart of the reader will result in more shares.
 Power words are more imperative ways of engaging the visitors – they effectively command the reader to check out the information presented.